Rhodes (city): Football

 The city has two major football teams; Diagoras GS and AS Rodos after a long period are back in national level and competed in Greek National Second Division (Football League) during 2017–18 season with the latter being relegated to local league.
 Rest of the city-based teams compete in the local Amateur Divisions and include teams that once competed in national level such as ARS Rodiakos and DANS Dorieas.

 Basketball

-The last 15 years basketball is represented in national level by Kolossos Rodou BC which competes in National A1 Ethniki since 2007.
+For the last 15 years, basketball has been represented at national level by Kolossos Rodou BC, which has competed in National A1 Ethniki since 2007.
 Other teams, either active or defunct, are AS Diagoras Rhodes with notable presence some years ago in national lower-level leagues C and B, Rodion Athlisis, Galazia Akadimia and now defunct ASK Ibiskos, DANS Dorieas and AS Rodos.
 City also hosts AS Dodekanisos, the pride of the Aegean that competes and stars in the national basketball league for handicapped people.

 Volleyball

-Rodion Athlisis competes successfully during the last years in A2 Ethniki Volleyball and lost promotion to top tear A1 Ethniki Volleyball for 2 consecutive seasons (2017 and 2018) in playoff games.
+Rodion Athlisis competes successfully during the last years in A2 Ethniki Volleyball and lost promotion to top tier A1 Ethniki Volleyball for 2 consecutive seasons (2017 and 2018) in playoff games.
 Rest of city based teams compete in local level.